 Interview with Mission Mentors

 If you reach out to Pioneers about serving in missions, a mission mentor like Kim may be the first person you have a real conversation with.
 Each year our mission mentors talk, text or exchange email with more than 2,000 people interested in missions.
-Recently we picked their brains about questions people ask and other topics that come up in those conversations.
+So, recently we picked their brains about questions people ask and other topics that come up in those conversations.

 Q: What do people bring up that they are afraid might be obstacles to joining a mission agency?

 There are a lot of different things.
 They are looking for confirmation that they are really called to missions, especially if they don’t have specific direction from the Lord about how, where and when to go.

 They may feel led into missions but want to get married first.
-Or maybe they are married but their spouse isn’t ready.
+Or maybe they are married but their spouse isn’t ready for this.
 Some have been divorced or have student debt or health issues and wonder if those things disqualify them from missions.
 They aren’t sure about leaving their families or getting their kids’ needs met overseas.

 Some are concerned about raising support.
 Others are discouraged that the process can take so long.